nationalarchives/miiify/README.md

 * No requirement to support user authentication or accounts
 * Browsable JSON content
 * Light-weight (docker image less than 60MB)
+* Simple Key/Value interface for working with manifests

 ### Quick start